surmon-china/vuniversal/fork_modules/vuniversal/lib/configs/typescript/README.md

 # razzle-plugin-typescript

-This package contains a plugin for using TypeScript with Razzle
+This package contains a plugin for using TypeScript with Vuniversal

-## Usage in Razzle Projects
+## Usage in Vuniversal Projects

 ```
 yarn add razzle-plugin-typescript